 - Tax Credits: Tax credits decrease, dollar-for-dollar, the amount of income tax you owe the federal government.
 These are different from tax deductions.

 - Net Metering: Net metering is an incentive you can get once your solar system is up and running.
 If you have in place a net metering agreement with your Taylor utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
 In some places, this credit is dollar-for-dollar, while in others you might receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

 Federal incentives are the type of incentives that you are most likely to have some knowledge of.
-You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a specified percentage of the money you spend on your solar system.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend installing solar panels.